-The board uses the financial statements to understand the organization's revenues and expenditures, along with the scope and limitations of its financial assets.
-For the board, the financial statements are among many tools used to evaluate the organization's risk profile.
-Further, the board uses the external auditor's management letter to assess the effectiveness of the organization's internal controls over financial reporting.
+The board uses the financial statements to understand the institution's revenues and expenditures, along with the scope and limitations of its financial assets.
+For the board, the financial statements are among many tools used to evaluate the institution's risk profile.
+Further, the board uses the external auditor's management letter to assess the effectiveness of the institution's internal controls over financial reporting.

 Management uses the financial statements for the same purposes that the board does.
-In addition, it uses the management letter as a roadmap for improving the organization's internal controls over financial reporting.
+In addition, it uses the management letter as a roadmap for improving the institution's internal controls over financial reporting.

-Both the board and management should use the financial statements to benchmark similar not-for-profit entities.
+Both the board and management should use the financial statements to benchmark similar colleges, universities or other not-for-profit entities.
 Since GAAP creates consistency across organizations, these internal users can compare assets, revenue sources and expenditure patterns to information contained in the financial statements of peer or aspirant organizations.

-Other users of the financial statements can include staff and volunteers.
+Other users of the financial statements can include faculty, students, staff and volunteers.